semgrep/semgrep-docs/docs/semgrep-code/pro-rules.md

 Semgrep's Security Research team plans to keep improving coverage by adding support for more languages and popular frameworks, as well as reducing potential false positives by monitoring rules’ performance.

 :::info
-See the [Rule updates](/release-notes/rule-updates/) for an overview of updates and improvements released by Semgrep Inc. for Semgrep’s rules, including Semgrep Pro rules.
+See the [Rule updates](/release-notes/rule-updates/) for an overview of updates and improvements released by Semgrep, Inc. for Semgrep’s rules, including Semgrep Pro rules.
 :::

 ## Using Semgrep Pro rules